Posse Comitatus Act: History

 In 2020, U.S. Representative Adam Schiff introduced an amendment to the Act to expand its coverage to include the U.S. Navy, Marine Corps, and Space Force.
 This amendment was eventually included in the 2022 National Defense Authorization Act.

+The 2025 lawsuit Newsom v.
+Trump raised constitutional and statutory challenges under the Posse Comitatus Act in response to the domestic deployment of U.S. Marines and National Guard troops in California.
+On September 2, 2025, federal judge Charles Breyer ruled that the federal deployment of the National Guard in California violated the Posse Comitatus Act and issued an injunction against it.

 Legislation

-The original provision was enacted as Section 15 of chapter 263, of the Acts of the 2nd session of the 45th Congress.
+The original provision of 1878 was enacted as Section 15 of chapter 263, of the Acts of the 2nd session of the 45th Congress.

-The text of the relevant legislation is as follows:
+The text of the relevant legislation following its amendment in 2021 is as follows:

 Also notable is the following provision within Title 10 of the United States Code (which concerns generally the organization and regulation of the armed forces and Department of Defense):